 Rising School Sessions

-This term we will be following the “core curriculum” which aims to meet children’s needs by providing a base for development and learning which works alongside activities which have been identified by Key workers through observations and monitoring.
-Staff will also be guided by the children when the play is motivated by a child’s own activity or interest and day to day planning is adapted accordingly.
+The planning and learning aims for this term are based on the children’s interests and Next Steps identified by Key Workers.
+This “core curriculum” aims to meet children’s needs by providing a base for development and learning which works alongside activities which have been identified by Key workers through observations and monitoring.
+Staff will also be guided by the children when the play is motivated by a child’s own activity or interest and day to day “in the moment ” planning

 Early Years Foundation Stage